-Quickly find all callers for a method, and easily jump to those locations.
+Quickly find all callers for a method, and easily jump to these locations.

 You can add behavior to the Dart Editor build process by creating a build.dart file.
-For example, Web UI uses a build.dart file to run custom tools over Dart and HTML files and to map from the original files to the generated files.
 See Build.dart and the Dart Editor Build System for details on implementing your own build.dart file.

 Click the SEND FEEDBACK link (at the upper right of the Dart Editor window) whenever you notice a problem or have an idea for improving Dart Editor.
 We’ll open a new issue for you, if appropriate, without disclosing your sensitive or personally identifiable information.

 To see existing issues or create a new one directly, go to the Dart Editor issue list.

 Troubleshooting Dart Editor gives solutions to problems you might encounter when installing, launching, and using Dart Editor.